About

 Haiko Pfost took over as artistic director of the festival in 2018.
 He based the programme on three programme pillars: SHOWCASE, ACADEMY and CITY PROJECT.
 These rotated annually between the venues in Cologne, Düsseldorf and Mülheim an der Ruhr.

 Dramaturge and curator Franziska Werner has been the artistic director of Impulse since September 2024.
 The showcase productions will no longer be presented alternately in just one city each year.
-Instead, from the 2025 edition of the festival, a programme of showcase productions selected by a jury will be presented in each of the three Impulse cities of Mülheim an der Ruhr, Cologne and Düsseldorf for a long weekend, alternating on a weekly basis.
-In addition to the showcase works, the new artistic team will focus on the exchange between East and West and create spaces for encounters between the independent scenes and artists from the host region of North Rhine-Westphalia and East Germany with the Post-West programme line.
+From the 2025 Festival Edition onwards, each of the Impulse cities (2025: Mülheim an der Ruhr, Cologne and Düsseldorf) presented a programme of jury-selected showcase productions for a long weekend on a weekly rotation.
+In addition to the showcase works, the new artistic team places the focus on the exchange between East and West and, through the Post-West programme line, creates space for encounters between the independent scenes and artists of the host region of North Rhine-Westphalia as well as East Germany and Eastern Europe.
 The new Impulse meets... programme area combines exchange formats and discourse, workshops and parties.

 The change in the festival name is also new: From 2025, Impulse will be known as the Impulse Festival for Performance, Theatre & Dance.
+Starting with the 2026 edition of the festival, Bochum will once again join the ranks of Impulse cities.

 Partners, Funding Bodies